 Current and future teachers will meet with you during the transition.

 Your child will be gently integrated into the new environment through a series of visits to the new classroom.
 At this time, we encourage you to visit the new classroom often so you, too, can become accustomed to the environment, and so you can bond with your child's primary caregiver.
-You are also encouraged to discuss communication methods that work best for you.
+In order to maintain ongoing dialogue throughout your child's transition, you are also encouraged to discuss communication methods that work best for you.